ml4a/ml4a.github.io/_chapters/neural_networks.md

 At first, this equation may seem complicated and arbitrary, but it actually has a very simple shape, which we can see if we plot the value of $$\sigma(z)$$ as a function of the input $$z$$.

-{% include figure.html path="/images/figures/sigmoid.png" caption="Sigmoid activation" %}
+{% include figure.html path="/images/figures/sigmoid.png" caption="Sigmoid activation function" %}

 We can see that $$\sigma(z)$$ acts as a sort of "squashing" function, condensing our previously unbounded output to the range 0 to 1.
 In the center, where $$z = 0$$, $$\sigma(0) = 1/(1+e^{0}) = 1/2$$.
 For large negative values of $$z$$, the $$e^{-z}$$ term in the denominator grows exponentially, and $$\sigma(z)$$ approaches 0.
 Conversely, large positive values of $$z$$ shrink $$e^{-z}$$ to 0, so $$\sigma(z)$$ approaches 1.